Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 Data stored in Microsoft Azure Storage can be accessed over HTTP or HTTPS using straightforward REST APIs, or it can be accessed using rich client libraries available for many popular languages and platforms, including .NET, Java, Android, Node.js, PHP, Ruby, and Python.
 The [Azure Portal](https://portal.azure.com) includes features for working with Azure Storage, but richer functionality is available from third-party tools, many of which are free and some of which work cross-platform.

-In this lab, you will write an app that accepts images uploaded by users and stores the images in Azure blob storage.
+In this lab, you will write a Node.js app that accepts images uploaded by users and stores the images in Azure blob storage.
 You will learn how to read and write blobs in Node.js, and how to use blob metadata to attach additional information to the blobs you create.
 You will also get first-hand experience using [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services/), a set of intelligent APIs for building equally intelligent applications.
-Specifically, you'll submit each image uploaded by the user to Cognitive Services' [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) to generate a caption for the image as well as searchable metadata describing the contents of the image.
-Along the way, you'll discover how easy it is to deploy apps to the cloud using Git and Visual Studio Code.
+Specifically, you'll submit each image uploaded by the user to Cognitive Services' [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) to generate a caption for the image as well as searchable metadata describing the contents of the image, and to generate an image thumbnail.
+And at the end, you'll discover how easy it is to deploy apps to the cloud using Git and Visual Studio Code.

 <a name="Objectives"></a>
 ### Objectives ###